jasonhemann/21SP-CS2800/_lec/lec6.md

    Difficult and frustrating at times, for students.
 B/c the way we use implication here isn't the way you would normally use it.

-  "Show me a man with a tattoo, and I’ll show you a man with an interesting past." —Jack London
+  "Show me a man with a tattoo, and I’ll show you a man with an interesting past." -Jack London

 ##  Truth table